 Usually, a young person does not have the right to choose where to live until he or she turns 18 years old.

 In a child custody case, if the parents ask the court to decide where the child will live, the judge may consider the child’s wishes as one factor in making his or her order.
-However, the first concern of the judge always will be the
+However, the first concern of the judge always will be the best interest of the child.

 Under certain circumstances, the child may be allowed to tell the judge directly about his or her own preferences regarding a custodial arrangement.